Rubber Roofing Cost

 Scaffolding involves assembling sections of scaffold to create a structure that can be ascended for working at a height.

 One of the most common ways of cleaning a roof involves the use of a pressure washer.
-Pressure washing, though is not suitable for every roof and of course, there are other methods but this is the main approach used if you hire a professional.
+Pressure washing isn't always suitable for every rubber roof, and although there are other methods this is often the main approach when hiring a professional.

-Individual costs of hiring a roofer to install EPDM rubber roofing on a 12m2 semi-detached roof - Total Cost: £1360
+Individual costs of hiring a roofer to install EPDM rubber roofing on a 12m² semi-detached roof: £1,360

 A roofer charges roughly £20 to £30 per hour or approximately £200 per day.
 With the average rubber roofing job taking between one and two days, the labour cost is usually somewhere between £200 and £400 altogether.